discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Global commands

-First up, we'll introduce you to global application commands, these type of commands will be available on every guild your application is authorized on with the `applications.commands` oauth scope and are also available in its DMs.
+First up, we'll introduce you to global application commands.
+These types of commands will be available in all guilds your bot has the `applications.commands` authorization, as well as in DMs.

 ::: tip
 Global commands are cached for one hour.
 That means that new global commands will fan out slowly across all guilds and will be guaranteed to be updated in an hour.
 Guild commands however update instantly, so we recommend you use these for quick testing and global commands when they're ready for public use.